Elijah Dixon-Bonner: Club career

 He made his first-team debut on 4 February 2020, as a 90th minute substitute in the FA Cup fourth round replay against Shrewsbury Town.

 In the summer of 2021, Dixon-Bonner spent time on trial with Portsmouth, but was not offered a contract.
 Despite this, he was named in Liverpool's squad for the 2021-22 UEFA Champions League, and featured for the first team in a 2-0 win over Preston North End in the Carabao Cup in October 2021.

 In June 2022 it was announced by Liverpool that he would leave the club at the end of the month when his contract expired.

 Queens Park Rangers

 On 13 October 2022, Dixon-Bonner joined Championship side Queens Park Rangers following a successful trial.
-He made his debut for the Super Hoops coming on as a 82nd minute substitute for Jamal Lowe in a 0-1 home defeat to Birmingham City on 18th of March 2023..
+He made his debut for the club coming on as a 82nd minute substitute for Jamal Lowe in a 0-1 home defeat to Birmingham City on 18 March 2023.

+In November 2023, Dixon-Bonner made his full league debut, playing the duration of a 1–1 draw with fellow strugglers Rotherham United.
+The match was new manager Martí Cifuentes' first since his appointment, praising the midfielder's performance and hinting at his importance over the remainder of the season.

+On 10 June 2024, Dixon-Bonner signed a new contract to extend his spell at the club.

+On 12 March 2025, Dixon-Bonner joined Swedish Superettan club Västerås SK on loan until 8 July.

+On 17 September 2025, Dixon-Bonner signed for Morecambe on loan.